“So, what if we cut off Blue’s finger?” Leaf asks as they walk.

 “Right, right.”
 Red sighs.
 “Just because something doesn’t make sense to me doesn’t mean the world’s wrong.
 It just means my model of the world is off somewhere.”

 “Why do you care about this so much anyway?
 It seems like the kind of thing a competitive trainer would obsess over.”

 Red feels himself get defensive, then realizes she’s asking out of genuine curiosity.
 After only having Blue to discuss things like this with for so long, he’s not really used to that.
 “Because it confuses me, and things that confuse me are the best warning flags I have to unknown unknowns.”

 Leaf smiles.
 “Unknown unowns?
-You think there are more than twenty-eight?”
+You think there are more than twenty-six?”

 Red grimaces, lips twitching up.
 “That was a terrible pun.”

 Red groans and mimes throwing his pencil at her.
 She ducks her head, then comes up grinning.
 “So you mean it’s the way you realize there’s something you don’t know that you don’t know?”